as2528/Lagrange-Optimized-Protein-Folding-Code/README.md

 # Constrained Lagrange Optimization of Protein Folding

 A proof‑of‑concept pipeline that reconstructs protein Cα backbones by **minimizing a physically‑motivated energy function under hard Ramachandran constraints**.
 The project demonstrates how classical constrained optimization can beat random guessing on small proteins *without* deep learning or massive training data.
+The Lennard-Jones potential is used to come up with the function we must optimize using Lagrange Constraints.

 ---